 For other major works, you should hire an architect to develop a project to present to local authorities.
-To choose this crucial partner in the whole process you should rely on other people’s experiences and, of course, on your own impressions!
+To choose this crucial partner in the whole process, rely on other people’s experiences.
 Visit other completed projects to see what and who suits you best.
 During this phase, make sure that the project you are developing accurately represents what you want.
 This prevents making alterations in future works, which can lead to costs spinning out of control.

-Typically, the architectural project is approved first, but to obtain a building license, be aware that you must order several other technical and engineering projects (structural, electrical, hydraulics, communications, etc.) which also need to be approved by local authorities and independent organizations.
+Typically, the architectural project is approved first.
+To obtain a building license, you must order several other technical and engineering projects (e.g., structural, electrical, hydraulics, communications).
+They also need to be approved by local authorities and independent organizations.

-This process can be somewhat complicated and (in most cases) slow, depending on a variety of factors: the complexity of the project, the number of local authorities involved, etc. In some councils, the details required can be incredible and the whole process can become very difficult at one point or another for everybody involved.
+This process can be somewhat complex and slow, depending on a variety of factors.
+The complexity of the project and the number of local authorities involved are some potential hurdles.
+In some councils, the details required can be incredible and the whole process can become very difficult at one point or another for everybody involved.
 Don’t lose hope–this is not abnormal.

 How long will the development take?

-It is difficult to give an estimate of the total time needed because it depends on which council is responsible for where you are developing your house (and on a thousand other things), but be prepared to wait for several months, even though the process can also be surprisingly quick sometimes!
+It is difficult to give an estimate of the total time necessary as it depends on which council is responsible for where you are developing your house.
+Be prepared to wait for several months.

 Make sure that your architect keeps you informed of all the steps involved in the process.
 After approval, you must pay a variable amount for the building license, which in some councils is still very low.

 In the meantime, you can start contacting construction firms to get a total budget for the works in question.
-You can also decide to order separate quotes for individual parts of the project (which can lower costs), but in this case, you must absolutely know someone whom you trust completely to assist you.
+You can also decide to order separate quotes for individual parts of the project (which can lower costs).
+In this case, you must absolutely know someone whom you trust completely to assist you.